missing-semester/missing-semester/_2020/command-line.md

 In this lecture we will go through several ways in which you can improve your workflow when using the shell.
 We have been working with the shell for a while now, but we have mainly focused on executing different commands.
 We will now see how to run several processes at the same time while keeping track of them, how to stop or pause a specific process and how to make a process run in the background.

-We will also learn about different ways to improve your shell and other tools, by defining aliases and configuring them using dotfiles.
+We will also learn about different ways to improve your shell and other tools, by defining aliases and configuring them using dotfiles (configuration files).
 Both of these can help you save time, e.g. by using the same configurations in all your machines without having to type long commands.
 We will look at how to work with remote machines using SSH.

 # Job Control